Hümaşah Sultan (wife of Ibrahim)

-Hümaşah Sultan (ھما شاہ سلطان; "Şah's phoenix"; c.1630 – after 1678) was the Eighth Haseki and only legal wife of Sultan Ibrahim of the Ottoman Empire.
+Hümaşah Zeynep Sultan (ھما شاہ سلطان; "Şah's phoenix"; c.1630 – after 1678) was the Eighth Haseki and the only legal wife of Sultan Ibrahim of the Ottoman Empire.

 Marriage

 Hümaşah married Ibrahim in 1647, and was given the title of "Eighth Haseki".
 After her marriage she became known as "Telli Haseki" because of the silver and gold threads (tels) that are traditionally used to adorn a bride's hair.
 Her marriage was described by the historian Mustafa Naima:

 In accordance with imperial command, the viziers of the imperial council each gave the gift of moon faced slave girl bedecked with jewels.
 Then they escorted (the bride) in a well ordered procession from the gardens of Davud pasha to the imperial palace.
 The ceremony was performed by the chief black eunuch acting as proxy for the bride and the grand vizier for the sultan.
 Robes of honour were bestowed on the viziers and the ulema and others received honours according to custom.

 After marrying her, Ibrahim gave her the treasury of Egypt as dowry and ordered the palace of Ibrahim Pasha to be carpeted in sable furs and given to her.

 Ibrahim subjected his sisters, Kösem's daughters Ayşe, Fatma and Hanzade, and his niece Kaya to the indignity of subordination of his concubines.
 He took away their lands and jewels, and made them serve Hümaşah, by standing at attention like servants while she ate and by fetching and holding the soap, basin and the pitcher of water with which she washed her hands.
-Because of what he believed was failure to serve her properly, the Sultan then banished them to Edirne Palace.
+The Sultan then banished them to Edirne Palace over what he considered their failure to serve her properly.

 She was described as intelligent and smart, but also sweet and caring.

 Hümaşah while pregnant, settled in the Old Palace, after Ibrahim's deposition and death in August 1648.
 Two months later, in October 1648, she gave birth to a son named Şehzade Orhan, who died at the age of one in January 1650.

 Death

-The records of the Old Palace record the presence of Hümaşah for the last time in 1672.
+The records of the Old Palace document the presence of Hümaşah for the last time in 1672.

-It was initially believed that she died in that year, but the discovery of the report, dated 1676, by the Venetian ambassador Giacomo Querini, proves instead that Hümaşah, except for the normal harem protocol for the consort of deceased sultans, especially if they were mothers of children, she had remarried, with the Kaymakam (vice governor) of Constantinople, Ibrahim Paşah.
-The 1672 was therefore probably the year in which the wedding was held and she left the Palace.
+It was initially believed that she died in that year, but the discovery of the report, dated 1676, by the Venetian ambassador Giacomo Querini, proves instead that Hümaşah, contrary to the normal harem protocol for the consort of deceased sultans, especially if they were mothers of children, she had remarried, with the Kaymakam (vice governor) of Constantinople, Ibrahim Paşah.
+1672 was therefore probably the year when she remarried and left the Palace.